Updated: Mar 24, 2021

 With visions of attending a dream university dancing in your son or daughter's head, it can be tough to bring finances into the conversation.
-Unfortunately, funding for a college education doesn't grow on trees, as they say.
-For most families, it can be an expensive undertaking that could affect everyone's future finances; you should have a game plan going in.
+For most families, funding a college education can be an expensive undertaking that could affect everyone's future finances.
 Here are some tips for when you and your teen have the tuition talk.

 You don't want to blindside your child when he or she is heading out the door for lacrosse practice or sitting down for a cram session.
 Set a date on the calendar to have the conversation - maybe one night right after a nice family dinner - and let your teen know what you'll be discussing so he or she can give the subject some thought.